Articles / Most Bottlenecks Are Decision Stalls

 • "Any lead gets a yes or no by end of day."

-• "Client questions get an answer in 2 hours."
+• "Client questions get an answer in two hours."

 Why this matters